evbettor/pft_wallet_guide/Post_Fiat_Wallet_Setup_Guide.md

 ### **Submit a Handshake**
 1. Send **0.000001 XRP** to the provided node address.
-2. Include the memo HANDSHAKE.
+2. Include the memo `HANDSHAKE`.
 3. Verify the transaction via [XRPL Explorer](https://livenet.xrpl.org).

 ---

 ### **Verify on Discord**
-1. Run /pf_verify in the Post Fiat Discord server.
+1. Run `/pf_verify` in the Post Fiat Discord server.
 2. Paste your wallet address when prompted.

 ---